 There are 3 main types of synthetic track surfaces: polytrack, tapeta footings, and cushion track.

-A base of gravel is common to all 3 surfaces.
-A poly track is especially good at reducing the fatigue of a wet-weather race by limiting the amount of water that can be held saturated in the materials.
-However, synthetic track surfaces wear out quickly and are expensive to maintain.
+All 3 surfaces have a gravel base in common.
+A poly track is particularly good at keeping fatigue to a minimum in a wet weather race because it limits the amount of water that can be held saturated in the track materials.
+However, synthetic surfaces wear out quickly and are expensive to maintain.

 How Weather Affects Dirt, Turf, and Synthetic Tracks

-Rainy weather can change a horse race on dirt so severely that the analysis of wet tracks has become a science all its own.
-Even breeding is affected by the importance of weather.
+A horse race on a dirt track can be severely affected by rain, so much so that the study of wet tracks has become a science in its own right.
+Even the business of horse breeding is affected by the importance of weather.

 Here are some surface-condition terms used often by dirt track bettors: